palantir/gradle-miniconda-plugin/README.md

 Backwards Compatibility Breaks
 ------------------------------

+### 0.5.0
+The bootstrap Python is now placed in `bootstrapDirectoryPrefix/python-$pythonVersion/miniconda-$minicondaVersion`.

 ### 0.4.0
 The bootstrap Python is now placed in `bootstrapDirectoryPrefix/minicondaVersion`.
 Users now must set `bootstrapDirectoryPrefix` instead of `bootstrapDirectory`.
 You can still get the new directory of the bootstrap Python